Roth IRAs: Everything a Doctor Needs to Know Before Investing

 6. These can be a great gift for your children or grandchildren if they have earned income.

 A few years ago, we had a plastic surgeon from Detroit who had triplets.
-Before they were 6 months old, they had already earned money staring in some ads.
-We recommended taking their pay and opening a Roth for each of them.
-Let’s assume they each made $5,000 for the photo shoot, and they make 7.2% per year on their investments.
-Using the Rule of 72, that $5,000 will grow to $1.28 million, tax free, by the time they are 80!
+Before they were 6 months old, they had already earned money starring in some ads.
+We recommended taking their pay and opening a Roth IRA for each of them.
+Let’s assume they each made a one time $5,000 for the photo shoot and they make 7.2% per year on their investments.
+That $5,000 will grow to $1.3 million, tax-free, by the time they are 80!
 A very nice gift.

 On the negative side:

-1. Withdrawals before age 59 ½ are subject to ordinary income tax rates in the year of distribution, along with the 10% penalty previously discussed.
+1. Withdrawals before age 59 ½ are subject to ordinary income tax rates on the growth in the year of distribution, along with the 10% penalty previously discussed.
 This makes them relatively illiquid.

-3. Unless you are converting an existing IRA to a Roth, you can only invest a limited amount each year: $5,500 for doctors under 50 and $6,500 for those who are older.
+3. Unless you are converting an existing traditional IRA to a Roth, you can only invest a limited amount each year: $6,000 for doctors under 50 and $7,000 for those who are older, in 2019.
 For most of our clients this is just a drop in the bucket for what they will need in retirement.

-4. If you do convert your IRA to a Roth and you are under the age of 59 ½, the taxes will have to come from another account.
+4. If you do convert your traditional IRA to a Roth IRA and you are under the age of 59 ½, the taxes will have to come out of pocket.
 After you are over the age of 59 ½, you can deduct the taxes from the IRA as you convert.

-If you are thinking about doing a Back-Door Roth or a Roth conversion, we strongly recommend getting some good advice to avoid the IRS pit-falls and penalties.
+If you are thinking about doing a Backdoor Roth contribution or a Roth conversion, we strongly recommend getting some good advice to avoid the IRS pit-falls and penalties.

 Katherine Vessenes, JD, CFP®, RFC is founder of MD Financial, a concierge financial consulting and wealth management firm for physicians and dentists across the country.
 She can be reached directly at 952-388-6317 or Katherine@mdfinancialadvisors.com.